proxy-app/Proxy/README.md

 If yes, this app will help you.
 Best of all, it's free!

 # Who
-This app is designed for UW and WLU students in the Kitchener-Waterloo area.
+This app is for everyone looking for a place and anyone with vacant space!

 Your team:
 Mark Chen